 Challenge: You get very upset by people who make excessive noise, or use dangerous chemicals around their houses in the neighborhood

-Solution: Devise a plan to start a neighborhood group (you don’t have to lead it) and meet in the community center for occasional seminars on various topics (Don’t start with that topic though.
-The group will disband in a hurry.
+Solution: Devise a plan to start a neighborhood group (you don’t have to lead it) and meet in the community center for occasional seminars on various topics.
+Don’t start with that topic though or the group will disband in a hurry

-Objectives: Through the bond of community fellowship and the imparting of seminars on various topics, such as, you know what, you will overcome these challenges in time.
-Give it a little time!
+Objectives: Through the bond of community fellowship and the imparting of seminars on various topics, such as, you know what, through education, you will overcome these challenges in time.

 Remarks: You may discover that part of your life’s purpose is to be an organizer or problem solver.
 You may even be an inventor and provide a solution to your annoyances.
 Turn your passion whether negative or positive, into purpose.